-We will be meeting them for the first time at the end of June but here's some information from them....
+We met the family for the first time in June 2018.
+Here's some information from them....

 Through Festo’s personal family experience, God placed a burden on his heart for education.
 He believes that educating just one child in a family can help transform the whole family.